Language Model Embeddings Can Be Sufficient for Bayesian Optimization: Introduction

 \section{Introduction}

 A fundamental component of all \textit{value-based} search methods is regression, in which proposed solutions are filtered by predictions on their performance, before evaluation.
-By utilizing an accurate regression model, or \textit{regressor}, along with balanced explore-exploit mechanisms, large improvements to the sample complexity of search have been widely possible.
-However, many regression methods so-far have been task-specific, due to the reliance of modelling assumptions and dimensionality constraints.
-Learning-based regression methods are particularly susceptible to this issue, due to their reliance on fixed-length tensors for input representation.
+By utilizing an accurate regression model, or \textit{regressor}, along with balanced explore-exploit mechanisms such those proposed in Bayesian Optimization, large improvements to the sample complexity of search have been widely possible.
+However, for the field of traditional optimization, many regression methods so-far have been task-specific, due to the reliance of modeling assumptions and dimensionality constraints.
+Common tabular regression methods such as random forests and Gaussian Processes are particularly susceptible to this issue, as their input dimensions are dependent on the problem space.

-Recent progress in large language models (LLMs) have demonstrated the flexibility and versatility of representation of information as strings, which allow for a wider range of data formats to be encoded for subsequent processing.
-The potential of LLMs for universal learning-based regression is considerable, allowing for regressors that can be generalized across multiple tasks, thereby mitigating the task-specific limitations of current methods.
+Large language models (LLMs) offer a promising approach to regression due to their ability to represent information as strings, enabling more flexible input formats than traditional methods.
+Unlike tabular models, LLMs are not constrained by fixed-length input representations, making them more adaptable across different tasks.
+This flexibility allows LLM-based regressors to generalize beyond task-specific settings, addressing one of the key limitations of existing regression techniques.
+If LLMs prove effective in optimization, they could have far-reaching implications for accelerating search across a wide range of evaluation functions that map strings to objective values.

-In this work we focus on improving the flexibility of regressor-guided search methods through the use of LLM-based embeddings, which map arbitrary strings to fixed-length vectors to be used in downstream tensor-based regressor models, such as an in-context learning (ICL) based Transformer.
-Specifically, our contributions are: \begin{itemize} \item Our framework ``embed-then-regress'' is one of the first to allow the use of free-form string representations in Bayesian Optimization, by using language models to embed trial inputs as features for in-context regression. \item By pretraining a Transformer-based regressor at scale over a large variety of offline evaluation data, we can achieve uncertainty-aware numeric predictions over unseen objective functions. \item After augmenting the framework with explore-exploit techniques, we achieve competitive optimization results over a variety of optimization tasks, including synthetic, combinatorial, and hyperparameter optimization. \end{itemize}
+As a starting point, in this work we focus on the well-established setting of traditional black-box optimization over tabular inputs.
+We explore the use of LLM-based embeddings, which map arbitrary strings into fixed-length vectors suitable for downstream tensor-based regressors that effectively balance exploration and exploitation.
+Specifically, our contributions are as follows: \begin{itemize} \item Our framework "embed-then-regress" describes a simple recipe for using free-form string representations in Bayesian Optimization, by using language models to embed trial inputs as features for in-context regression. \item By using a standard Transformer Neural Process \citep{transformer_neural_processes} as the downstream regressor and pretraining it at scale over a large variety of offline evaluation data, we can achieve accurate and well-calibrated numeric predictions over unseen objective functions, competitive with specialized, state-of-the-art methods.